BenWolstencroft/go-nexus-poller-plugin/README.md

 ---------------------
 ![Add a NuGet repository][1]

-NuGet Server URL must be a valid http or https URL.
-For example, to add nuget.org as a repository, specify the URL as http://nuget.org/api/v2.
-The plugin will try to access URL$metadata to report successful connection.
+Nexus Server URL must be a valid http or https URL.
+The plugin will try to access URL/services/rest/v1/repositories to report successful connection.
 Basic authentication (user:password@host/path) is supported.
 We recommend only using authentication over HTTPS.

 Package definition
 ------------------